Sheep-y/Modnix/DESIGN_DOC.md

 This is the design documentation for Modnix ver 1.0.

+Design doc is the vision and design of an app.
+Features may be dropped due to time constrain or other reasons.

 Modnix is a user friendly modding tool for Phoenix Point, and a successor of Phoenix Point Mod Loader.